 Emotion classification experiment

 In the experiment, participants classified vocal emotions as happiness, pleasure, fear, or sadness.
 Each trial started with a green fixation cross presented for 500 ms. Then the sound was played while a loudspeaker symbol was shown on the screen.
 Subsequently, a response screen showed the emotion labels and participants could enter their response within a 5000 ms time window starting from voice offset.
 Responses were entered with the left and right index and middle fingers, with random mapping of response keys to emotion categories for each participant, out of four possible key mappings (see Tables S5 and S6 on OSF).
-In case of a response omission, the final trial slide (500 ms) prompted participants to respond faster; otherwise, the screen turned back.
+In case of a response omission, the final trial slide (500 ms) prompted participants to respond faster; otherwise, the screen turned black.
 Then the next trial started.

 The 312 stimuli were presented in randomized order in six blocks of 52 trials each, with self-paced breaks in between.
 Beforehand, participants completed eight practice trials with different stimuli.
 The experiment was about 25 minutes long.
-Unfortunately, due to a software bug, randomization was sampled with replacements, so that some stimuli were drawn repeatedly and others were omitted, in contrast to the pre-study, where randomization was sampled without replacement so that each stimulus was drawn exactly once.
+Unfortunately, due to a software error, randomization was sampled with replacements, so that some stimuli were drawn repeatedly and others were omitted.
+This was in contrast to our previous study, where randomization was sampled without replacement so that each stimulus was drawn exactly once.

 Profile of Music Perception Skills (PROMS)